SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/seasonalitytests.md

 	**Launching the functionality**

 3. The testing process starts automatically.
-The upper panel presents the time series graph.
-Once the given observation is pointed with a mouse, JDemetra+ displays its value and the relevant date.
+The upper panel displays a time series graph of the unadjusted data.
+Hovering over an observation with the mouse displays its value and date.

 	{: .text-center.image-wrapper}